asizikov/asizikov.github.io/content/blog/2016-04-05-catlight-tool.md

 slug: catlight-tool
 ---

-It's hard to imagine modern development without continuous intergation and unit-tests.
+It's hard to imagine modern development without continuous integration and unit-tests.

 At work I hardly pay attention on the process, it just works: I push code to GitHub, later on TeamCity picks up changes and starts the build,